barryclark/jekyll-now/_posts/2017/2017-02-10-10x10-Board-Game-Challenge-January-Close.md

 **1 Play**

 I finally got this one to the table with my 9-year-old daughter.
 We had a blast and are already adding new ships to our wishlist.
-I was surprised at how easy this one was to learn and how fast we were able to play with only 3 ships.
+I was surprised at how easy this one was to learn and how fast we were able to play with only 3 ships.\\
+\\
+\\
+\\
+\\
+\\
+I'm hoping that this month I can get some more plays in.
+It's going to be tough, as most of our weekends are booked pretty solid with overnights and Toy Fair.